After the Casper test: Scores and distribution

 - Disable all plug-ins and extensions (e.g., Grammarly)

 - Deactivate your Virtual Private Network (VPN) for Chrome or Firefox

-- Log-in to your Acuity Insights account approximately thirty-minutes before your scheduled test time.
+- Log-in to your Acuity Insights account approximately thirty minutes before your scheduled test time.

 Note that webcams and microphones are a strict requirement for your Casper test as part of our identity verification and proctoring.
 You will also need the webcam for answering the first section of your test where you would be required to record video responses.
-Your webcam must be active, uncovered, and facing towards you throughout the duration of your test.
+Your webcam must be active, uncovered, and facing toward you throughout the duration of your test.

 How do I start my test?

 Please log-in to your Acuity Insights account approximately 30 minutes before your scheduled test time.

 Then, go to the testing page and wait for the countdown timer to expire.
 Once expired, click the ‘Start’ button that will appear.
 This will enable you to start your test.

 Note that you will only have 15 minutes after your test start time to click the ‘Start’ button, after which you will have to reschedule to a future test date (if available).